Product

 It’s an afterthought instead of a managed product

-Creating a free plan isn’t just a set it and forget it pricing strategy.
-You need to be consistently working to improve conversion from free users to paid.
-Deciding who to market to, which features get added to each plan and how you’ll be supporting different tiers are all ongoing decisions.
+Creating a free plan isn’t just a set-it-and-forget-it pricing strategy.
+You need to consistently work to improve conversion from free users to paid users.
+Deciding who to market to, which features to add to each plan, and how you’ll be supporting different tiers are all ongoing decisions.
 If you want to try freemium, you’ll need to commit to an entirely new way of doing business.

 What’s the difference between free trials and freemium models?